You are here: Home Author Guidelines

 The Methods section of an original paper should contain enough data to permit a reader to understand the investigation.
-This Journal advices authors to employ; https://www.protocols.io like an open access repository for their detailed methodology.
+This Journal advises authors to employ; https://www.protocols.io as an open access repository for their detailed methodology.
 For protocols recorded in https://www.protocols.io, please cite this record in your methods part and comprise its DOI in the references.
-Society of Diabetic Nephropathy Prevention as the publisher encourages the adding the Research Resource Identifiers in the methods and materials section (https://www.rrids.org/).
+Society of Diabetic Nephropathy Prevention as the publisher of the Journal encourages adding the Research Resource Identifiers in the methods and materials section (https://www.rrids.org/).
 See also; https://scicrunch.org/resources

-The manuscripts should be prepared as the Word file.
+The manuscripts should be prepared as Word files.
 Page number numbering should be provided too.
 Footnotes are not allowed.

 For drugs, the generic names of medications should be employed.
-Regarding registered trade drugs, they should be marked with the superscript registration symbol ® or ™ whenever, they used.
+Regarding registered trade drugs, they should be marked with the superscript registration symbol ® or ™ whenever they are used.

 Manuscripts submitted for research and review articles in the respective journal should be divided into the following sections

 Limitations of the study